fietkiewicz/Linh-2024/hex_control1/README.md

 # Hexapod Task #2

+Note: There are two programs.
+1. hex_manual.py: Manual entry of parameters for force and angle.
+No steering during simulation.
+2. hex_control.py: User steers using arrow keys.
+No manual control.

 Short version:
 (a) Update GUI and add option to record video to file.
 (b) Add input boxes to GUI for camera settings.